 Vision and values

 Our vision is that all our students achieve their full potential.
-Our target is that 80% of our students will achieve 5 GCSEs at Grade C or above, including English and Maths.
-We are committed to delivering an outstanding education within an outstanding environment where each child is able to achieve the highest possible academic outcomes.
+We are committed to delivering an outstanding education within a nurturing environment where each child is able to achieve the highest possible academic outcomes.
 We want our students to progress to university, or a career of their choice and to lead happy, purposeful lives, so we have clear and simple expectations of all our students.

-Every day, students are engaged in enjoyable, worthwhile and meaningful activities at all times.
-We know we are doing our job if our students have a sense of pride in themselves and in their Academy.
+Every day students are engaged in enjoyable, worthwhile and meaningful activities.
+We know we are doing our jobs if students have a sense of pride in themselves and the academy.